ashwamegh/vue-link-preview/README.md

 <br>
 <a href="https://www.buymeacoffee.com/ashwamegh" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

-> **<ins>NOTE: This utilizes https://github.com/ashwamegh/link-preview-generator-server server deployed on Azure, a free web server which can run 30 minutes in a day.</ins> If you want to use it in a PRODUCTION app, I would recommend you to use your own server (You can use the [`Dockerfile`](https://github.com/ashwamegh/link-preview-generator-server/blob/master/Dockerfile) for deploying [link-preview-generator-server](https://github.com/ashwamegh/link-preview-generator-server)) and provide the custom link of the API for `customDomain` in the Component Props**
+> **<ins>NOTE: This utilizes https://github.com/ashwamegh/link-preview-generator-server server deployed on Azure, a free web server which can run 30 minutes in a day.</ins> If you want to use it in a PRODUCTION app, I would recommend you to use your own server (You can use the [`Dockerfile`](https://github.com/ashwamegh/link-preview-generator-server/blob/master/Dockerfile) or the [Docker hub image](https://hub.docker.com/repository/docker/ashwamegh/lpdg-server) for deploying [link-preview-generator-server](https://github.com/ashwamegh/link-preview-generator-server)) and provide the custom link of the API for `customDomain` in the Component Props**

 ## Demo